GINGER94S/advertising-ice-cream/readme.txt

 * It is also going to be easy to use (very flexible).

 ## Plan
-* creating front end  in 2 weeks first and,
+Full project with front end and backend in nodejs
-* creating back end in 3 weeks second
-* correcting errors
-* Submit

 <p align="left"> >><a href="https://ginger94s-advertising-ice-cream.glitch.me/" > demo </a><<<br><br>r>